chaincraft-labs/bridge/hardhat/COMMANDS.md

   ```

   The tokenAddress is optional and should be used only for tokens already deployed on the network.

+# MOCKED TOKENS

+The mocked tokens are used for testing purposes to simulate existing tokens.
+They are deployed on the network defined in the `networkParams` object of the `deploymentConfig` file and their bridged versions are deployed on the other networks (following the `usedNetworks` array of the `activeConfig`).

+The total supply of the mocked tokens (1_000_000 \* 10 \*\* 18) is minted to the deployer account.
+See script and task sections to mint or transfer mocked tokens.

 # TESTS AND COVERAGE